efsalvarenga/CV/index.md

 My research extends the risk-return relationship, from the portfolio optimisation theory, for energy demand aggregation based on time-series forecasting.
 - Responsible for designing an evolutionary optimisation model for time-series applications
 - Collaborated with the Department of Electronic and Electrical Engineering to develop a smart-grid energy model for the UK and Korea peer-to-peer energy trading project
-- Presenting and participating in several forecasting forums and UK power industry conferences.
+- Presented and participated in several forecasting forums and UK power industry conferences.

 [comment]: # (I hypothesise that a portfolio of customers, chosen through maximising the forecast accuracy, would be an ideal trading object within a peer-to-peer energy marketplace)

 __Production & Reservoir Engineer__ | Petrobras Ultra-Deep Waters
 _Rio de Janeiro - Brazil (Apr 2014 - Dec 2016)_

-- **Reservoir modelling:** Within a team of engineers and geologists, developed and maintained the reservoir model for the supergiant Lula oilfield (340,000 bpd).
+- **Reservoir modelling:** Within a team of engineers and geologists, developed and maintained the reservoir model for the supergiant Lula oilfield (340,000 bpd in 2016).
-    - Delivered the 2016 oil reserves estimation (2.3b bbl) to U.S. Securities and Exchange Commission and Brazilian regulatory agency.
+    - Delivered the 2016 oil reserves estimation to U.S. Securities and Exchange Commission and Brazilian regulatory agency.
 - **Production forecast:** Responsible for the latest estimate process for the entire pre-salt play, comprising of seven FPSOs and over 30 wells connected to the same gas pipeline infrastructure.
     - Collaborated with stakeholders such as project managers, executives and the regulatory agency.
     - Created a framework for data pre-processing, integration and communication of project premises such as operational schedule of wells, maintenance program and asset availability